delawaremathguy/ShoppingList17/README.md

 Feel free to use this as is, to develop further, to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-## Pre-Release of 2 November, 2023
+## Official Release of 8 November, 2023

-> It looks like everything's working just about the way it should right now, so I am hereby pre-releasing it, with the official release maybe around 9 or 10 November.

 ### What's Changed Since SL16?